Historical Markers

 South of 999 Anastasia Boulevard

 This site spans nearly 4,000 years of continuous human occupation in St. Augustine.
 To learn more about this site, visit the City of St. Augustine Archaeology Program's free ArcGIS Interactive StoryMap.
-This pending marker will be installed in 2025.
+This marker was installed in June 2025 in the parking lot of the Alligator Farm.